fredrikaverpil/pyside2-windows/README.md

 The built PySide2 wheels are registered as artifacts and are attached to each AppVeyor build (see the "Artifacts" tab under each job's build.
 This also includes builds initiated by pull requests.

-If a tag initiated the AppVeyor job, a Github release is also peformed.
+If a `git tag` initiated the AppVeyor job, a Github release is also peformed.
 All built wheels are deployed and attached to the Github release.

 [Rolling builds](https://www.appveyor.com/docs/build-configuration/#rolling-builds) are enabled for this project in AppVeyor, which means that queued up jobs are cancelled if a new job is initiated.